influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/table.md

 {{< img-hd src="/img/influxdb/2-0-visualizations-table-example.png" alt="Table example" />}}

-Select the **Table** option from the visualization dropdown in the upper right.
+Select the **Table** option from the visualization dropdown in the upper left.

 ## Table behavior
 The table visualization renders queried data in structured, easy-to-read tables.